elastic/apm-nodejs-http-client/docs/internals/client-streams.md

 Whenever the Elastic Agent wants to send a piece of data to APM Server, it will first call a method on the apm-nodejs-http-client object.
-You can see an example [of that here](https://github.com/elastic/apm-agent-nodejs/blob/3c2505b5f299381f09409500b4f0108dbb01ba38/lib/instrumentation/index.js#L241), with the agent calling the sendSpan method of the apm-nodejs-http-client object.
+You can see an example [of this here](https://github.com/elastic/apm-agent-nodejs/blob/3c2505b5f299381f09409500b4f0108dbb01ba38/lib/instrumentation/index.js#L241), with the agent calling the sendSpan method of the apm-nodejs-http-client object.